The Promises and Covenants of God are ALWAYS Conditional!

 Isa 1:19 If ye be willing and obedient, ye shall eat the good of the land:

-In this verse in Isaiah, God puts forth a promise to His people.
+In this verse in Isaiah, God puts forth a promise to His covenant people.
 But, this promise comes with conditions.
-In order for God’s people to eat the good of the land, they must be willing and obedient.
-Two little requirements that are placed upon the People!
-If they do one and not the other, they fail and do not eat the good of the land.
-This is the basis of a spiritual law, that I call the “IF” YOU DO “THEN” I WILL DO LAW!
-This is a popular programming construct that is widely used in programming languages.
+In order for God’s people to eat the good of the land, they must first, be willing and obedient.
+These sound like two little requirements that are placed upon God’s People!
+But they really are larger than you think.
+If people fulfill only one condition such as being willing but not obedient or being not willing and obeying does that match the conditions necessary to eat good?
+Obviously not, they fail and do not eat the good of the land.
+This is the basis of a spiritual law, that I call the “IF YOU DO THEN I WILL DO” law!
+“IF” “THEN” is a popular computer programming construct that is widely used in programming languages.
 There is also a converse or inverse part of the law that goes something like this:

 IF YOU DO THIS